deneb-viz/deneb-viz.github.io/docs/deeper-concepts/color-schemes.md

 ### `pbiColorNominal`

-The `pbiColorNominal` scheme is intended to be used for nominal/categorical discrete categories, and matches the current Power BI theme colors, e.g.:
+The `pbiColorNominal` scheme is intended to be used for nominal/categorical discrete categories, and matches the current Power BI theme colors:

 ![Example of standard theme colors from the Power BI's Customize theme dialog.](./img/report-theme-colors.png "Example of standard theme colors from the Power BI's Customize theme dialog.")